JonmarCorpuz/SecondBrain/Vulnerabilities/CSRF/README.md

 ## Step 3: Confirm the Vulnerability

-* You can confirm the vulnerability by crafting a malicious HTML form that imitates the request sent by the legitimate site
+* You can confirm the vulnerability by crafting a malicious HTML page and visit that page to see if the action has executed

 ```HTML
 <html>